Tanya Dyer, BSc, MSc, Registered MBACP (Accred).

 Areas of counselling I deal with

-The cost of fifty minute sessions is £50.
+The cost of a fifty minute video/zoom session is £45.

 Further details are available at: http://www.londonwellbeingcounselling.co.uk/appointments